The future is now

 - Supports most popular image formats, including animated GIFs.

-- Combines a range of Unicode block and box-drawing elements for optimal output.
+- Combines Unicode symbols from multiple selectable ranges for optimal output.

 - Multiple color modes, including Truecolor, 256-color, 16-color and simple FG/BG.

 - RGB and DIN99d color spaces for improved color picking.

 - Alpha transparency support in any color mode, including in animations.

 - Suitable for terminal graphics, ANSI art composition and even black & white print.

 - Works with most modern and classic terminals and terminal emulators.